 For example, when others are explaining things, I sometimes struggle to translate what they have said into written notes, but people are really helpful by sending information via email.

-BP are very good at throwing you in at the deep end.
+BP is very good at throwing you in at the deep end.
 I thought when I joined that I would be in training for a while, but I was immediately doing real work and speaking directly to contractors.
 It was a bit of a curve-ball being asked to go and write a full paper about an offshore problem that would be shared widely.
 This has helped me in the long run, and my organisational skills really came into play!
-Its fine to ask questions no-one ever thinks youre stupid, they help if they can or point you in the right direction.
+It’s fine to ask questions – no-one ever thinks you’re stupid, they help if they can or point you in the right direction.